twilio/twilio-go/rest/messaging/v1/docs/TollfreeVerificationsApi.md

 **BusinessContactLastName** | **string** | The last name of the contact for the business or organization using the Tollfree number.
 **BusinessContactEmail** | **string** | The email address of the contact for the business or organization using the Tollfree number.
 **BusinessContactPhone** | **string** | The phone number of the contact for the business or organization using the Tollfree number.
+**EditReason** | **string** | Describe why the verification is being edited.
+If the verification was rejected because of a technical issue, such as the website being down, and the issue has been resolved this parameter should be set to something similar to 'Website fixed'.

 ### Return type